Misak Metsarents

-Misak Metsarents or Medzarents (Միսաք Մեծարենց; 18 January 1886 – 5 July 1908) was a leading Ottoman Armenian neo-romantic poet.

 Biography

 Misak Metsarents was born Misak Metsaturian in January 1886 in the village of Pingyan/Benka, near Agn in the Harput Vilayet of the Ottoman Empire, to parents Iskuhi and Garabed.
 He was the youngest of four children (he had two brothers and a sister).
 His family belonged the most prominent clan of their village.
 According to one tradition, the Metsaturians were descended from one of the Armenian meliks (local rulers) of Karabakh; another tradition traces their origins to the medieval city of Ani.
 Pingyan was an almost entirely Armenian-populated village of about 1000 people; there, Armenians retained a degree of autonomy, and the men bore arms.
 As a child, Misak often explored the fields and woods around the village and liked folk songs and tales.
 Scholar James R. Russell connects the lively descriptions of nature and village life, as well as the "deep, indestructible cheerfulness", in Metsarents's poetry with the poet's early childhood experiences in Pingyan.

 In 1895, after Pingyan was attacked by Muslims for the first time during the Hamidian massacres, Misak moved with his mother to live with his brother in Sivas, where he attended the Aramian School.
 In 1898, he enrolled in the Anatolia College in Merzifon, which was a boarding school run by American missionaries.
 There, he learned English and French, and he read the works of authors such as Oscar Wilde, Paul Verlaine, Bedros Tourian, Arshag Chobanian, Krikor Zohrab, Yeghia Demirjibashian, and possibly also Charles Baudelaire, Arthur Rimbaud, Edgar Allan Poe and William Blake.
 He is described as thin, melancholy, and somewhat shy.
 He first displayed symptoms of tuberculosis in 1901, after an incident in Sivas in which Metsarents was attacked by a group of Turkish boys who mistook him for one of his relatives, with whom they had fought earlier.
 They wounded Metsarents with a pocketknife, and a few days later he began to cough up blood.
 The attack also prompted Metsarents to write his first poem, "Marmni verk, srti verk" (Wounds of the body, wounds of the heart).
 In September 1902, he moved in with his father in Constantinople, where he attended the Getronagan Armenian High School and soon began to publish his works in Armenian journals.
 However, tuberculosis forced him to drop his studies in 1905.
 Metsarents died from the illness July 1908, at the age of 22.